MakingChatbots/genesys-cloud-chatbot-tester/packages/genesys-cloud-chatbot-tester/README.md

 await convo.sendText('123');

+await convo.waitForResponseContaining(
-await convo.waitForResponseContaining('Your account number is too short.
-It is the 6 digit number on your bills');
+  'Your account number is too short.
+It is the 6 digit number on your bills', );
 ```

 ## Getting Started